staging-951d-madcitymultimedia/postman-docs/src/pages/docs/integrations/available-integrations/postman-integrations.md

     url: "https://blog.postman.com/integrations-how-postman-plays-with-some-of-your-favorite-tools/"
 ---

-With [Postman integrations](/docs/integrations/intro-integrations/), you can connect the tools you rely on for API development to Postman.
-Sync your collections and APIs to a source code repository, send alerts to your team messaging app, and view API build and deployment information from within Postman.
+With [Postman integrations](/docs/integrations/intro-integrations/), you can connect Postman to the tools you use in your API development workflow.
+Sync your collections and APIs to a source code repository, send alerts to your team messaging app, view API build and deployment information in Postman, and more.

 ## Contents